*The following process also applies to Ukrainian nationals that have been rejected and haven’t obtained the Temporary Protection status.

 According to a more recent Circulation of the Ministry of Migration and Asylum issued on the 10th of July 2020, you must declare from which Asylum Office you wish to receive your Travel Document.
 According to a Decision of the Asylum Service, only three Regional Asylum Offices will be responsible for delivering the Travel Documents (Athens, Thessaloniki and Crete).
 However, before going to a Regional Asylum Offices, check with the Asylum Office or at the Asylum Service's site to make sure which office is competent for your case.

-In order to receive your Travel Document you have to go in person to the competent Asylum Office on the day of your appointment.
+To receive your Travel Document you have to go in person to the competent Asylum Office on the day of your appointment.
 You can find the day of your appointment by following up with the regular announcements uploaded every Friday on the Ministry of Migration and Asylum website.
 In some special cases, a representative who holds a Power of Attorney could pick it up for you.
-Send us a message on Facebook for more information or contact the competent Regional Asylum Office.
+Send us a message on Facebook for more information, or contact the competent Regional Asylum Office.

 The application process for a Travel Document requires a thorough national and international criminal background check, which can cause delays.
 An international criminal record check is a complex procedure and may take up to three months or more.
 A national screening could also take several months.